 Buy a baby gate

-We had this baby gate installed for my kid’s bedroom.
-She was already walking around by 8 months so I wanted to keep her safe in the room if I had to clean or just have a little breather.
+She was already walking around by 8 or 9 months so I wanted to keep her safe in the room if I had to clean or just have a little breather.

 I have a door stopper so she won’t be able to completely close the door then she can just waddle around in her room, safe and sound.
 She can still see me from her room and I can clean or eat in peace outside.